Four Aces by John Scarne, Harry Lorayne, Ed Marlo, Allan Ackerman, Alich, Daryl, Chris Rawlins, John Bannon, Cavan Booth, PigCakee, and RFSleights

 steventaputoro says...

-The trick is self-working, requiring minimal setup and no sleight of hand, playing on the audience’s familiarity with the standard Four Aces routine for a more deceptive reveal.
+The trick is self-working, requiring minimal setup and no sleight of hand.
+It plays on the audience’s familiarity with the standard Four Aces routine, making the final reveal of the Kings even more deceptive.

 Performance videos